sami1328/SMT/README.md

-# saql (SMT)
+# Saql (SMT)

 A comprehensive platform developed by SMT for managing and evaluating scout activities in Saudi Arabia.

 ## About The Project

-saql is a modern web application designed to streamline the management and evaluation of scout activities.
+Saql is a modern web application designed to streamline the management and evaluation of scout activities.
 The platform facilitates interaction between administrators, clubs, and scouters, providing tools for assessment, reporting, and quality assurance.

 ## Key Features